-This versatile technology is becoming a popular lock solution for many homeowners, as well.
-Having a master key system can effectively boost your home’s security and give you access to all of your doors, as well as cabinets and drawers, without the hassle of keeping too many keys.
-It is an affordable security solution that has many advantages.
+Meanwhile, this versatile technology is becoming a popular lock solution for many homeowners.
+This key system can effectively boost your home’s security and give you access to all of your doors.
+That includes cabinets and drawers, without the hassle of keeping too many keys.
+The good news is that it is an affordable security solution with many advantages.

 A master key system consists of different levels of keys that will allow you to have complete or restricted access to different doors.
-In a master key system, you can designate specific keys to open a certain number of doors.
-In a commercial master key system, there are multiple levels of master keys depending on the authority level of the keyholder.
+With this system, you can designate specific keys to open a certain number of doors.
+In a commercial setting, there are multiple levels of master keys depending on the authority level of the key holder.
 You will only need a master key for your home, which unlocks all the other locks in your system.

 Standard cylindrical locks have two sets of pins — key pins (bottom) and driver pins (top).
-When you insert a key into the lock, the ridges on the key touch the key pins, so they slightly raise.
-The driver pins (located above the key pins) also raise when the key ridges push the key pins.
-With the right key, these two sets of pins will align the shear line in the middle, and the lock will open when you twist the key.
+When you insert a key into the lock, the ridges on the key touch the key pins so they slightly raise.
+The driver pins (located above the key pins) also rise when the key ridges push the key pins.
+With the right key, these two sets of pins will align the shear line in the middle.
+Finally, the lock will open when you twist the key.

 A master key makes use of a third pin called a master pin or master wafer.
 They are placed between the key pins and the driver pins to create a second shear line.
-With two shear lines, a lock can be opened by two different keys with different ridges.
+With two shear lines, you can open a lock by two unique keys with different ridges.

-Keeping track of multiple keys is bothersome, to say the least, not to mention that many homeowners tend to forget where they placed their keys when they need them.
-In an emergency, you also would want to lose precious time fumbling through a bunch of keys.
-A master key allows you to minimize the number of keys you need for home doors.
-This will eliminate the stress of finding which key is for which lock and help you access your home’s doors as quickly as possible.
+Without a doubt, keeping track of multiple keys is bothersome.
+Not to mention that many homeowners tend to forget where they place their keys when they need them.
+Of course, you would not want to lose precious time fumbling through a bunch of keys in an emergency.
+Such a key allows you to minimize the number of keys you need for home doors.
+Thus, eliminate the stress of finding which key is for which lock and helps you access your home’s doors as quickly as possible.

-Master keys and locks are some of the sturdiest and most reliable door lock systems in the market.
+Master keys and locks are some of the sturdiest and most reliable door lock systems on the market.
 Their custom-made design and high-quality construction make high-security master locks difficult to pick or manipulate.
-Master locks, on the other hand, are designed with restricted keyway technology that makes copying of your unique master key nearly impossible.
-Duplicating the original key is easy with standard home security locks.
+Master locks, however, are designed with restricted keyway technology, making copying of your unique key nearly impossible.
+On the other hand, duplicating the original key is easy with standard home security locks.

 Are you looking for a residential locksmith to switch your house locks into a master key system?
-What you need is a master key locksmith who has expertise in setting up master key systems.
-At MacArthur Locks & Doors, we offer affordable locksmith Washington DC services, and you can trust us for your master key system needs.
+What you need is a master key locksmith who has expertise in setting up specialized key systems.
+At MacArthur Locks & Doors, we offer affordable locksmith Washington DC services, and you can trust us for your door and lock system needs.
 Call us today for more information on our locksmith service.